Praxen

 • The CLI shows the agent as still running but with no recent tool calls.

 What to do: cancel the run and re-invoke against the same target.
-The chunked-emission protocol the skill follows means the skeleton + early findings persist on disk after each Edit — you won't lose the analysis the agent built up, and a fresh invocation can resume cleanly.
+The skill writes its report incrementally, so the skeleton and early findings are already persisted on disk — you won't lose the analysis the agent built up, and a fresh invocation can resume cleanly.
 Most retries succeed on the first try.

 Scores look lower than reality

 The most common operator surprise — "my agent is more careful than this report suggests."
-In nearly every case, the cause is that the evidence you handed Praxen didn't show a control that's actually in place (a review process, a deployment-time limit, an external guardrail, a monitoring pipeline, a red-team cadence).
+In nearly every case, the evidence you handed Praxen didn't show a control that's actually in place.
 See Results tuning above for the additive-evidence workflow.

 Next steps